 ...at South Pass City is an ongoing project.

-As with most mining towns, SPC residents planned to be here for a short period of time & the buildings reflect that transitory nature.
-The state historic site has the challenge of preserving these buildings for the future.
+As with most mining towns, SPC residents planned to be here for a short period of time & the buildings were meant to be temporary.
+The challenge today is how to keep the temporary for the future.

-The site was founded in 1968 with 29 acres & the buildings in the town.
-100 winters had taken their tole.
+That challenge was taken up by the Department of State Parks & Cultural Resources.
+The site was established as a historic site in 1968 with 29 acres & the buildings in the town.
+100 winters had taken their toll.
 State Parks & Cultural Resources has invested many hours into this premier site, stabilizing buildings, restoring interiors & interpreting the rich history of SPC.
+Now all the buildings along the historic main street are stabilized and interpreted for the public.

 In 2003 the Wyoming State Legislature purchased the Carissa Mine & added it to South Pass City State Historic Site.
 The Carissa expanded the site to 389 acres, 45 historic structures & expanded the story that can be told at SPC.